popescuaaa/s-p-s-b-a/README.md

 ## Solution

 This type of auction system can be solved in two different ways: state based transition and global solution style.
-In the state based transition we can condisier that in each round there is a potential winner W and a potential winning price WP and we can make a transit from state to state comparing our result with previous state result as in a dynamic programming approach.
+In the state based transition we can consider that in each round there is a potential winner W and a potential winning price WP, and we can make a transit from state to state comparing our result with previous state result as in a dynamic programming approach.
 In the opposite corner, the global solution is based on all the info and computer the result by simply take the maximum bidder and second maximum bid.
 More explanations on algorithms bellow.